DanielCoder12/fs-journal/notes/06-mvc.md

 add async before your method and put await before pop.confirm if you want the promise to be resolved before continuing to run code

 selectionRange(start, end) can make the users cursor go where you want when a function happens

 offcanvases don't go inside your main they go outside of it

+API
+Application Programming Interface
+defines how two applications communicate with eachother using requests and responses

+promises take in an executor to either resolve or reject use async and await to let a promise resolve before you run code past it important for api's

+CRUD
+Create Read Update Delete

+create- http post
+read - http get
+update - http put
+destroy - http delete

+use a try catch for any method that will deal with an api script axios in the html to bring axios into javascript

+service handles the getting information from the api

+await getMonsters(){
+const response = await axios.get('api link')
+}
+this makes a request to your api to get the information from it

+use .map to make new objects from your api

+authentication strings are in the codeworks sandbox put them in the env.js

+apt.get('link') is a shortened version of axios.get('link')

+in service
+async createCar(carFormData){
+    const res = await api.post('api/cars', carFormData) adding the data from your form into the api }

+async removeCar(carId){
+    const res = api.delete(`api/cars/${carId}`) this will delete the car with that id, you can only delete cars you made or you'll get a 403
+}

+static means a function now statically exists only on the definition of a class static get CarFormTemplate now you can do Car.CarFormTemplate

+timeout: 8000 if api response doesn't come back within 8 seconds or time cap you put it'll throw an error

+.put('link', payload) updates data in the api

+:D